ymc-thzi/clickspark.js/README.md

 $('h1').clickSpark();
 ```

-So on a click on the h1 the default sparkle effect will be fired.
+On a click on the h1 the default sparkle effect will be fired.

 ## Automatic click binding with particle-configuration (customized particle effect)